 Open a retirement plan to shelter your business profit

 The two most common self-employed retirement plans are a Simplified Employee Pension plan (SEP) and a Keogh plan.
 In either one, you can put in up to 20 percent of your net earnings from self-employment, which is your net Schedule C profit minus the deduction for one-half of your self-employment tax.
-The maximum annual contribution for 2014 is $52,000 in 2014.
+The maximum annual contribution for 2015 is $53,000.

 Compare that to the $5,500 cap on IRA contributions ($6,500 if you are 50 or old at year end) for 2016.
 A SEP can be established for 2016 as late as April 15, 2017, or if you filed an extension, October 15, 2017.